2020 Tour — Frequently Asked Questions

 Can I bring a collection of items?

-A collection of very closely related items may be considered one item.
-If our appraisers determine that what you have brought does not constitute a collection, you will be asked to select one item for appraisal.
+Yes, a collection of very closely related items may be considered one item.
+If our appraisers determine that what you have brought does not constitute a collection, you will be asked to select just one item from your collection for appraisal.

 If our appraisers determine you have brought a collection, they may ask you to select one or two items from your collection as a guide for valuing the overall collection.